Cohort default rates are more than just numbers to a college and university.

 For any institution with 29 or fewer borrowers entering repayment during a fiscal year, their cohort default rates are an “average rate” based on borrowers entering repayment over a three-year period.

 Once per year, the U.S. Department of Education releases official cohort default rates to all institutions.
-This typically occurs in the fall by the end of September, near the end of the cohort default period.
+This typically occurs in the fall by the end of September, one year following the end of the cohort period.

 The U.S. Department of Education releases a draft cohort default rate typically each spring to institutions as well.
 These are unofficial rates, and the official rates are published to the general public in the fall through a searchable database.